Pixeldev007/Milk-Karan-Seller-Delivery/START_HERE.md

-# 🥛 Welcome to Milk Wala App!
+# 🥛 Welcome to Milk Karan App!

 ## 🎉 Your App is Ready!

-I've created a complete **Milk Wala** dairy management application with a beautiful light green theme, responsive design, and all the UI elements from your screenshots.
+I've created a complete **Milk Karan** dairy management application with a beautiful light green theme, responsive design, and all the UI elements from your screenshots.

 ## 🚀 Quick Start (3 Steps)